camunda-community-hub/camunda-process-test-coverage/IMPLEMENTATION.md

 - The post BPMN parse listener and execution listener are registered with the process engine configuration.
 - Via the post bpmn parse listener we register execution listeners on sequence flows so coverage on these can be recorded.
+There is also a workaround in place for registering throwing link events using execution listeners.
+(Ticket: https://app.camunda.com/jira/browse/CAM-6467)
 - Via the history handler/listener we trace execution of flow elements so coverage on these can be recorded.
+- The CompenstaionEventCoverageHandler registers compensation boundary events.
 - Before every test method execution the "starting" method of the rule is executed.
  - The process engine state is initialized.
  - The test run state is initialized if it is the first run for the rule.
 (The rule is initialized once if a @ClassRule, otherwise a rule including the state is initialized for each test method.)
 The state is also assigned to the listeners to be able to keep track of covered elements.